MAT Exam Pattern 2023

 3. What is a good attempt in MAT?

-Ideally, you should aim to do 140+ questions in MAT, in order to get a good score.
+Ideally, you should aim to do 140+ questions in MAT, to get a good score.
 This will ensure a good percentile and finally, lead to your admission to a reputed college.

 4. Is 500 a good score in MAT?